Making an investment

 An initial valuation by a RICS surveyor is held before the property is purchased by the company.
 Subsequent valuations are then held if requested and voted for by investors.

-What is the contingency balance and target?
+What is the contingency fund and target?

-The contingency target is the target level of contingency balance the company is aiming to maintain.
+The contingency target is the target level of contingency fund the company is aiming to maintain.
 If the balance falls below target then income is withheld from distributions in order to replenish the contingency balance.
 If the contingency balance is above target the excess will be distributed to investors (the exception being if more than one month’s rent is paid in advance).
 Contingency targets are only set for properties let on an AST.

 What is the forecast net yield?